I have to admit it — I’ve been using a VERY old phone for quite a while. My phone case was beginning to look quite a mess.

 The phone case

-I started with a clear phone case I got off Amazon for $5.
+I started with a clear phone case (paid link) I got off Amazon for $5.

 If you click that link, you’ll see it’s for an iPhone 6.
 I told you it was old!
-Here are a few links for other models:
+Here are a few links for other models (these are all paid links):

 Or just find something that’s clear.